 Two clichés are in conflict here.
 In the one corner: “A calorie is a calorie.”
 In the other: “Not all calories are equal.”
-Leaving aside the health effects of white flour, processed sugar, saturated fat, and preservatives in the preserves (hello, donut), there’s no difference between calories in a Krispy Kreme jelly donut and the calories in romaine lettuce.
+Leaving aside the health effects of white flour, processed sugar, saturated fat, and preservatives, there’s no difference between calories in a Krispy Kreme jelly donut and the calories in romaine lettuce.
 They’re all units of food energy, to be burned or stored.

 That said, some foods, usually those that require more chewing—like whole grains, meats, and fibrous fruits and vegetables—use more calories than others during digestion.
 Other foods, like coffee, chilis, and ginger, include ingredients that can boost the rate of caloric-burning.
 So, the calories are always equal, but the foods may not be.